redshrimp0310/redshrimp0310.github.io/_posts/2021-12-22-JavaScript.md

 ---
-title:  "FUNCTION in JavaScript"
+title:  "Function in JavaScript"
-excerpt: "Basics of FUNCTION in JavaScript"
+excerpt: "Basics of function in JavaScript"

 categories:
   - JavaScript